anu7n/Final_Project_PWDK/README.md

 ### 5. Set Threshold

-The next step is check the AUCROC from Light GBM with best parameters, then I found that it will give better result for predicting 0 - CHGOFF (charge off) when the threshold set to 0.24.
-It's more important to avoid the condition when the status actually CHGOFF and we predict as 1 - PIF (paid in full) than we predict PIF as CHGOFF.
+The next step is check the AUCROC from Light GBM with best parameters, then I found that it will give better result for predicting 0 (CHGOFF) when the threshold set to 0.24.
+It's more important to avoid the condition when the status actually CHGOFF and we predict as 1 (PIF) than we predict PIF as CHGOFF.
 Because I want to minimize the condition that CHGOFF predicted as PIF, so I need to increase recall 0 (CHGOFF) and precission 1 (PIF).
+<small>Information : </small>
+<small>CHGOFF = Charge Off / Defaulted</small>
+<small>PIF = Paid in Full </small>

 ### 6. Performance Evaluation